Tristor/pandoc_resume/resume.md

 ----------

 **Eligible Inc.**
-Senior Technical Operations Engineer    Dec 2015 - Present
+Senior Technical Operations Engineer    Jan 2016 - Present

 * Managed an environment in the Cloud using Terraform and Amazon Web Services (AWS)
 * Managed environment configurations using Chef, using automated testing with